Common relationship problems and solutions

 - Go for outings, trips, long drives.
 They work great!

-- Relive some of the old memories, like coffee in a downtown cafe, an old countryside inn you have been together.
+- Relive some of the old memories, like coffee in your favorite cafe, a nearby vacation place etc.

-- Go to childhood places which are unknown to your partner (if any).
+- Go to childhood places which are unknown to your partner.
 For example, you can take a visit to your first school together, and meet some old teachers and staff as well.

 - It is your choice on how you react, and what effect you let have of others on you.
 Use your judgement

-- Do Not blame each other, take corrective action instead.
+- Do Not blame each other, focus on solving the problem at hand.

-- Prepare a budget and adhere to it.
+- Prepare a budget and try to stick to it.

-- Make goals to make your liabilities zero.
+- Make goals to make your liabilities very few.

 - Each person should be allowed to save some money for his personal spending and freedom.